Napat-C/pum_gcp/README.md

 # pum_gcp
-create table before run df2bq.py
+create table before running df2bq.py

 - Create A BigQuery Dataset and Table
 Just like the Cloud Storage bucket, creating a BigQuery dataset and table is very simple.
 Just remember that you first create a dataset, then create a table.